AYLIEN/datascience-project-quickstarter/README.md

 ### Creating a new project

-To start a new project, simply type `quickstart` and you will be guided through the process.
+To start a new project, simply run `quickstart-project` and you will be guided through the process.

 You can also provide all required arguments directly, e.g.:
 ```
-quickstart --path cool-project --libname cool_library
+quickstart-project --path cool-project --libname cool_library
 ```
 This will create a project in `cool-project` , including a Python package/library named `cool_library`.